 Dr Andrew Bowes is a graduate of the University of NSW and completed five years of hospital work in Newcastle (NSW) and Great Britain, before undertaking his fellowship at the Royal Australian College of General Practitioners.
-He is currently the Principal Doctor at Hunters Hill Medical Practice, as well as a Senior Lecturer at Sydney University Medical School Northern Campus and a mentor for trainee General Practitioners through the RACGP.
+He is currently the Clinical Lead doctor at Hunters Hill Medical Practice, as well as a Senior Lecturer at Sydney University Medical School Northern Campus and a mentor for trainee General Practitioners through the RACGP.
 In addition to his clinical work in the practice, Dr Bowes also works at Longueville Private Hospital.

 More personally, Andrew is always happy if the Sydney Swans win!

 Dr Bowes has a great interest in palliative care

 Dr Charbel Badr is a Fellow of the Royal Australian College of General Practitioners (FRACGP).
 He initially trained as a physiotherapist before completing his medical studies.
 He graduated from the University of Sydney with honours.

 Following graduation he spent some time working in hospitals all over NSW and the ACT.
 He completed his general practice training in metropolitan and rural NSW with a particular focus on procedures, paediatrics, preventative medicine and palliative care.
 He put some of his rural skills to good use when he established and ran a solo community general practice at Wisemans Ferry on the banks of the Hawkesbury River.